The One Camping Accessory that Can Ruin Your Whole Day

 Any of this debris flying through the air in 70 MPH winds could be a deadly projectile.
 A folding chair could go right through a window or break an arm if it slammed into you at 70 MPH and a damaged stem on a propane tank can turn the tank into a bomb.

-Fortunately, several campers were out in this windstorm and we were able to run down the garbage bin and redirect its path before it slammed into the truck.
-During that storm, anything and everything that had been left outside of any RV went sailing through the park, some of it all the way into the bay.
+Fortunately, several campers were out in this windstorm.
+We were able to run down the garbage bin and redirect its path before it slammed into the truck.
+During that storm, anything and everything that had been left outside of any RV went sailing through the park.
+Some of it all the way into the bay.

 Outdoor dog pens